solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) _Zellsubstanz, Kern und Zelltheilung_.
 1882.

 V. Fayod* believes protoplasm to be formed of spirally-coiled hollow fibrils — spirofibrillae, the latter often being plaited together into hollow cords or ropes — spirosparta.
 The spirofibrillae are composed of tough transparent uncolourable material.
 The lumina of the coils are filled with granular protoplasm, the circulation of which is confined to these "vessels."
-Fayod injected plant tissues with mercury under a pressure of 1.5 atmospheres, by fixing the material at the end of a long glass tube 1 to 2 metres long and gently filling with the metal.
+Fayod injected plant tissues with mercury under a pressure of 1.5 atmospheres, by fixing the material at the end of a long glass tube 1 to 2 meters long and gently filling with the metal.
 The mercury is supposed to fill the interior of the hollow fibrils and cords.

 *) _Ueber die wahre Structur des lebendigen Protoplasmas und der Zellmembran_.
 Naturwiss Rundschau 5. p.
 81. 1890.